Relativistic Quantum Information of Anyons: Coherency

 Quantum coherence forms another useful subject in quantifying quantum correlations.
 Unlike entanglement which is used for an interacting system, quantum coherence is of interest in systems with no interaction.
 Coherence measures more quantum correlations than entanglement does.
 From among the coherence quantifiers available, we use the relative entropy of coherence defined as follows: \cite{baumgratz2014quantifying}

-where, $\rho_{diagonal}$ is obtained by deleting the off-diagonal elements of $\rho.$ Using Eqs.(\ref{rona}) and (\ref{sa}), we can compute the relative entropy of coherence (Eq.(\ref{c})). \\In Fig.(\ref{fig:7}), the relative entropy of coherence of this system is plotted for different values of the statistical parameter.\\ As shown in Fig.(\ref{fig:7}), $C_{r}$ is the minimum value for $\alpha=0.5$.
-As $\alpha$ distances more away from $0.5$, $C_{r}$ rises to reach its maximum at $\alpha=0$ (bosons).
+where, $\rho_{diagonal}$ is obtained by deleting the off-diagonal elements of $\rho.$ Using Eqs.(\ref{roanyon}) and (\ref{sa}), we can compute the relative entropy of coherence (Eq.(\ref{c})).
+Like the other measures, the relative entropy of coherence is also the summation of boson and fermion relative entropy of coherence with the coefficients $(1-\alpha)$ and $\alpha$, respectively. \\In Fig.(\ref{fig:4}), the relative entropy of coherence of this system is plotted for different values of the statistical parameter.\\ As $\alpha$ distances more away from $1$, $C_{r}$ rises to reach its maximum at $\alpha=0$ (bosons).
+Correlations for all values of statistical parameters never vanish.